Build-Gravity/britt-lab/instructions.md

 2. **Scaffolded Code:** Start from the smallest runnable example, then iteratively add complexity.
 Make the parameters (probabilities, learning rates, trial counts) easy to tweak.
 3. **Notebook-Centred Analysis:** Perform all stats and plotting inside Jupyter notebooks so the code, results, and narrative stay together.
 4. **GitHub-First Workflow:** Commit early and often, deploy demos via GitHub Pages when possible, and (if web-based) POST data back to the repo using the GitHub REST API.
 This keeps everything transparent and reproducible.
 5. **Theory Link:** Every README should state *which cognitive mechanism* the task targets and, ideally, reference a simple computational model.
-This mirrors Dr. Anderson's emphasis on mechanistic clarity.
+This keeps the focus on mechanistic clarity.

 Cursor will maintain context across these files, so reference assets with the `@` symbol (e.g., @Deep Research/gemini-dr-anderson-research.md) and keep instructions succinct.